KilianCGS/KilianCGS/README.md

 ---

-## ⚙️ What I Use
+⚙️ What I Use

 🧩 Everything I get in my hands!
 🖥️ VS Code • GitHub

 ---

-## 💬 A Thought
+💬 A Thought

-> “Keep learning, stay curious, and build things that make you smile.
-Don´t get frustrated, everything will come anytime!  .”
+“Keep learning, stay curious, and build things that make you smile.
+Don´t get frustrated, everything will come anytime!”